-As remote working has become the need of the hour, Zoom has taken the center stage as the most preferred video-conferencing app across platforms.
-While I’ve loved using the Zoom app on iPhone to stay connected with dear ones and collaborate with colleagues, at times I’ve run into issues unexpectedly.
+As remote working has become the need of the hour, Zoom has taken centre stage as the most preferred video-conferencing app across platforms.
+While I’ve loved using the Zoom app on iPhone to stay connected with dear ones and collaborate with colleagues.
+At times, I’ve run into issues unexpectedly.
 If it’s the case with you as well, these tried and tested tips can help you fix the Zoom app not working on iPhone or iPad issues.

 - Check Internet Connection of Your iPhone

 - Check Zoom Servers

 First things first, it’d be better to check the internet connection.
 If the poor internet connection happens to be the main culprit, you can get rid of the snag with ease.
 The age-old airplane mode (Settings → Airplane Mode → turn on/off) trick could come in handy in resolving the problem quickly.
 If that doesn’t help, then turn off/on cellular/mobile data.

 Forgetting the network and rejoining it (Settings → Wi-Fi → “i” button next to the network connection → Forget This Network) has always been a trusted troubleshooter.
 So, please don’t fail to try it out as well.
 Just in case, these tricks don’t work out for you, try resetting the network settings (Settings → General → Reset → Reset Network Settings).
 Besides, you can also check out our troubleshooting guide for fixing Wi-Fi and Cellular issues.

 #2.
 Check Zoom Servers

 No getting solution as yet?
 Check zoom servers to ensure whether or not its systems are operational.
 To get it done, head over to zoom’s status site and then make sure all the systems including the Zoom iPhone are working as usual.